antaalt/shader-validator/README.md

 ### Linting

 You cant lint your code in real time through this extension:
-- WGSL uses Naga as backend for linting
+- WGSL uses [Naga](https://github.com/gfx-rs/naga) as backend for linting
 - GLSL uses [glslang-rs](https://github.com/SnowflakePowered/glslang-rs) as backend.
 It provide complete linting for GLSL trough glslang API bindings from C.
 - HLSL uses [hassle-rs](https://github.com/Traverse-Research/hassle-rs) as backend.
-It provides bindings to directx shader compiler in rust and though is linting HLSL efficiently.
+It provides bindings to directx shader compiler in rust.

 ## Extension Settings